traveloka/ansible-asg-rolling-deployment/README.md

       # Canary release count should be less than ASG
       # instance size, otherwise deployment will fail.
+      # If canary_release_count > 0 then replace_instances should not be used.
+      # Both variables cannot be used at same time
       canary_release_count: 3

+      # Set this to instance ids to be replaced in canary release.
+      # No of instances should be strictly less than instance count in ASG.
+      # Incorrect instance ids will result in failed deployment.
+      # If replace_instances size > 0, canary_release_count should not be used.
+      # Both variables cannot be used at same time
+      replace_instances: ["i-97593jjeief8488", "i-97593juoo98"]

       replace_new_instances: true